elastisys/compliantkubernetes/docs/user-guide/self-managed-services/kafka.md

 Strimzi is a [CNCF Sandbox project](https://www.cncf.io/projects/strimzi/).

-This page will show you how to install Strimzi Kafka Operator on Elastisys Compliant Kubernetes.
+This page will show you how to install Strimzi Kafka Operator on Welkin.
 You can configure the operator to watch a single or multiple namespaces.

 !!!
 Note "Supported versions"